 $3,000 per day

-(c) Passbook Savings Accounts.
-No EFTs are allowed on our passbook savings accounts.
+(b) Passbook Savings Accounts.
+No EFTs are allowed on our Passbook Savings accounts.

 Any documentation that we provide to you that indicates that an EFT was made to another person shall be admissible as evidence of that transfer.
 You understand that such documentation shall constitute prima facie proof that such a transfer was made.